Need More - Think Twice Creatures

 Kristine Meyer b.
 1970, designer and Sabine Lavigne b.
 1974, designer.

-Kristine Meyer and Sabine Lavigne met at the art folk high school Kunsthøjskolen i Holbæk in 1998, where they were preparing to apply to get into the Danish Design School.
-They both graduated from The Danish Design School, the Line of Ceramics and Glass in 2005 with a joint project in cooperation with Royal Copenhagen.
+Kristine Meyer and Sabine Lavigne both graduated from The Danish Design School, the Line of Ceramics and Glass (now the Royal Danish Academy of Fine Arts, School of Design) in 2005 with a joint project in cooperation with Royal Copenhagen.

-Since 2007, they have run the firm of Meyer-Lavigne where they design products for the home.
+Since 2007, they have run the company Meyer-Lavigne where they design products for the home.
 In addition to their own porcelain production they carry out design assignments for other design firms and styling assignments for design and interior magazines.
-Meyer-Lavigne exhibited their savings boxes Need more – Think twice at Galeries Lafayette during the Paris Design Week in 2011 and took part in the London Design Festival in 2011.
+Meyer-Lavigne exhibited their savings boxes Need more – Think twice at The Danish Ministry of Culture in 2012 and at Galeries Lafayette during the Paris Design Week in 2011.
+They also exhibited at Tent during London Design Festival in 2011.
 In 2009 they were awarded grants from Danmarks Nationalbank’s Anniversary Foundation and from Grosserer L.F.
 Foghts Fond, and in 2002 Sabine Lavigne won an RSA Student Design Award in London.
-Meyer-Lavigne also participated in previous Danish Crafts collections CC14 and CC15.
+They have participated in Danish Crafts Collection CC14, CC15 and CC16.

-Although the two designers studied at the Line of Ceramics and Glass, they also like to design products in other materials, including knitting and weaving.
+Although the two designers studied at the Line of Ceramics and Glass, they also like to design products in other materials, like textiles, wood and print.
 A common characteristic of Meyer-Lavigne’s products is a decorative, unique and personal expression.
-“In an affluent consumer society as ours, we believe that one needs to surround oneself with things that have been infused with time, craftsmanship and spirit,” they explain.
+The duo believes that in an affluent consumer society as ours, people should surround themselves with things that have been infused with time, craftsmanship and spirit.
 They find inspiration through the quirky or off-beat, the unpredictable, in the world of graphics and in personal stories and interactions.